 - Graham Greene, English writer

-- Jack Irons, drummer, formerly of Red Hot Chili Peppers and Pearl Jam
+- Jack Irons, drummer, formerly of Red Hot Chilli Peppers and Pearl Jam

 - Vivien Leigh, actress